dgerabagi/data-curation-environment/flattened_repo.md

     },
     externals: {
         vscode: 'commonjs vscode', // the vscode-module is created on-the-fly and must be excluded.
-        xlsx: 'commonjs xlsx' // Exclude xlsx from the bundle },
+        // We want xlsx and pdf-parse to be bundled with the extension, so they should NOT be external.
+    },
 };